sunnyvalechha/Terraform/README.md

 * The HCL file contains blocks and arguments
 * A block is defined in curly brackets
-* Contains a set of arguments in a key:value pair format
+* Contains a set of arguments in a key-value pair format
-* This data is representing the configuration data.
+* This data represents the configuration data.

-What information block contain - Information of infrastucture of the platform Ex: AWS and the set of resources within that platform that we want to create.
+What information block contains - Information of the infrastructure of the platform Example, AWS, and the set of resources within that platform that we want to create.

-Within the block we can define the resource block and inside the resource block we specify the filename to be created as well its contents.
+Within the block, we can define the resource block, and inside the resource block, we specify the filename to be created as well as its contents.

     resource "local_file" "pet" {
         filename = "/root/pet.txt"